gKrokod/webServer/README.md

 <details><summary>Description of the main elements of a web server</summary>

-To describe the operation of a web server, it is convenient to operate with the following concepts:
+In order to describe the operation of a web server, it is useful to work with the following concepts:

 - News.
 - Category (synonym: rubric).